prydie/maxcoin-hash-python/README.md

-quarkcoin-hash-python
+maxcoin-hash-python
 =====================

-Python module with quarkcoin's hashing algorithm used by some other tools
+Python module with maxcoins's hashing algorithm used by some other tools